duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 There is nice table of [main
 providers](http://socialcompare.com/en/comparison/transactional-emailing-providers-mailjet-sendgrid-critsend)

-## Testing SMTP
+## Check SMTP

-If you need to test smtp use <https://debugmail.io/> free service, just use port 9025 instead 25 since ISP is blocking 25.
+If you need to check smtp use <https://debugmail.io/> free service, just use port 9025 instead 25 since ISP is blocking 25.
 For command line you can use `swaks` like `swaks --to duleorlovic@gmail.com --server $SERVER --port $PORT --auth-user $AUTH_USER --auth-password